urioTV/nix-proton-cachyos/README.md

 ## Updates

-This package automatically checks for updates every 6 hours and creates a pull request when a new version is available on the CachyOS mirror.
+This package automatically checks for updates periodically and creates a pull request when a new version is available on the CachyOS mirror.
 To get the latest version:

 1. Update your flake inputs:
 ```bash